lciesielski/D2R-DiscordRPC/README.md

 ### Credits

-Blizzard & Vicarious Visions - assets (mostly from YT channel) Crimroxs - for [extracting](https://www.steamgriddb.com/game/5278139/icons) D2R Icon
+* Blizzard & Vicarious Visions - assets (mostly from promotional materials from [YouTube channel](https://www.youtube.com/c/Diablo))
+* Crimroxs - for [extracting](https://www.steamgriddb.com/game/5278139/icons) D2R Icons

+### Copyrights

+Diablo II and Diablo II: Resurrected are copyrighted by Blizzard Entertainment, Inc. All rights reserved.
+Diablo II, Diablo II: Resurrected and Blizzard Entertainment are trademarks or registered trademarks of Blizzard Entertainment, Inc. in the U.S. and/or other countries.
+All trademarks referenced here are the properties of their respective owners.

+For the sake of convenience some text files and image files that the discord application requires are provided in this repository.
+These files are part of the Diablo II game series and are copyrighted by Blizzard Entertainment.
+They are provided only to save you the trouble of extracting them from the Diablo II game files and\or other sources.

+This project and its maintainer(s) are not associated with or endorsed by Blizzard Entertainment, Inc.